 I have been searching for an answer to “How must we build and manage a ‘good’ company?” for 20 years.
 My lessons from rolling up my sleeves and doing the gritty work at dozens of companies helped me develop my method to architect what I call holistic companies.
 My method is The Spiral Stairway: The System To Build A Holistic Company.

 The Problem Statement: Every company has incongruence between its purpose, strategy, and operations.
 Incongruence is like friction; it causes value delivery challenges, capital inefficiency, and unsustainability of outcomes.
 Incongruence evolves with time, scale, and environment.
 Thus, addressing incongruence is not a one-time recalibration.

 The Solution: Develop a system to intentionally minimize incongruence between who-to-serve, what-to-offer, and how-to-deliver in a manner that balances the incentives of customers, investors, employees, partners, and society.
 An effective company-wide system enables periodic macro-evolutions and ongoing micro-evolutions to recalibrate the company over time, scale, and environmental shifts.

 The Result: Friction will never be zero.
 We can only minimize it.
 Minimizing incongruence across a company maximizes net positive value creation, capital efficiency, and sustainability of outcomes.
 Sustainable revenue growth and profitability follow.
 The converse is equally valid.

-In summary, focus on company fundamentals will reap dividends in customer value creation, organizational alignment, sustainable revenue growth, and profitability for years to come.
+In summary, embracing system thinking to enable strong fundamentals and choosing intentional company-level evolution will reap dividends across customer value creation, investor outcomes, board and employee alignment, sustainable revenue growth, and profitability for years to come.